Natalie Shaw

-Natalie Shaw (born June 14, 1980) is an American actress from Topanga Canyon, California currently living in Venice, California.
-She played the character Shane Fusco on the television series Under Suspicion, earning her a nomination for Best Performance by a Young Actress in a Drama Series for the Young Artist Awards, Tally in Just One Night with Timothy Hutton, Rachel Kaplan on the House MD episode "Babies & Bathwater", and more.
+Natalie Shaw is an American actress who played the character Shane Fusco on the television series Under Suspicion, Tally in Just One Night with Timothy Hutton, Rachel Kaplan on the House, M.D. episode "Babies & Bathwater", and more.
 She was also in a Roman Coppola-directed Levis commercial.
 She is the daughter of actress Susan Damante and the younger sister of actress Vinessa Shaw.

 Early life

-Natalie Shaw graduated from Sarah Lawrence College.
+Shaw graduated from Sarah Lawrence College.